Institute Benjamenta

-Institute Benjamenta, or This Dream People Call Human Life, is a 1995 internationally co-produced drama film by the Brothers Quay in their directorial debut.
+Institute Benjamenta, or This Dream People Call Human Life is a 1995 drama film by the Brothers Quay in their feature debut.
 Based on Robert Walser's novel Jakob von Gunten, the film stars Mark Rylance, Alice Krige and Gottfried John.

 Plot

-The plot follows Jakob (Mark Rylance), a young man who enters a school, run by brother and sister Johannes (Gottfried John) and Lisa Benjamenta (Alice Krige), which trains servants.
-The teachers emphasize to the students that they are unimportant people.
-Jakob finds the school to be an oppressive environment, and does not enjoy the lessons in subservience that he receives.
-He proceeds to challenge the Benjamentas and attempts to shift their perspectives.
-Lisa is attracted to Jakob and spends time with him, and shows him the secret labyrinth below the school.
-Lisa soon dies and after her death the institute closes.
-Herr Benjamenta also expresses his strange attraction to Jakob, and the film ends with Jakob agreeing to leave the school and travel together with him.
+Jakob, a young man, enters a servant school run by siblings Johannes and Lisa Benjamenta.
+The teachers teach the students that they are unimportant.
+Jakob finds the school oppressive, and does not enjoy the lessons in subservience.
+He challenges the Benjamentas and attempts to shift their perspectives.
+Lisa is attracted to Jakob, spending time with him and showing him the secret labyrinth below the school.
+Lisa soon dies and the institute closes.
+Herr Benjamenta also shows a strange attraction to Jakob, and the film ends with them travelling together.